 Dry roasted ground-nuts (without skin) is an integral ingredient in the different cuisines of South East Asia.
 All these nations use ground ones liberally in their dishes.
 Satay sauce, a favourite accompaniment with grilled sticks of seasoned chicken, beef and pork slices is internationally known.
 Myanmese, Thais and Vietnamese use different forms of these dry roasted ground nuts as a topping or as a filling in their cuisine.
 Chinese also use it for several desserts like a sweet peanut cream called Far Sang Wu.

 In the west, peanut butter is the infamous spread on bread or toast – with or without jelly (jam).
-How about peanut cookies, peanut brittle, peanut health bars, peanut brownies, peanut fudge……and the list relentlessly goes on!
+How about peanut cookies, peanut brittle, peanut health bars, peanut brownies, peanut fudge……and the list goes on!

 A note of caution.
 Are any of your family members or guests allergic to peanuts and ground-nuts?
 Click below to read for further information

 If you are short on time, you might be able to find packets of ready roasted and ground or chopped ones on sale in the supermarket.
 Those of my readers who live outside of Asia may find these at Asian groceries.

 In an emergency, use chunky peanut butter as a substitute when you are making a sauce which requires peanuts as one of the ingredients.